At a Glance

 - Need-based financial aid eligibility as determined by your FAFSA

-- A narrative statement, if the other two options do not apply, that discusses need
+- A narrative statement, if the other option does not apply, that discusses need

 - Particular interest in women’s health

-Students will travel to Honduras for three weeks in late June through July of 2018.
+Students will travel to Honduras for three weeks in late June through July.
 Two 4th year medical students elected as the HHA Student Leaders will plan and execute the experience joined by the undergraduate student and 1st year medical students from the UNC School of Medicine.
-Participants will provide health education workshops, conduct preventative clinical women’s health screenings, and follow up with care.
+Participants will provide health education workshops, conduct preventative clinical women’s health screenings with UNC clinical faculty supervision during all patient interactions, and follow up with care.
 Students will live in small towns and rural villages in group home-stays with local families.

-The initial application is completed online and consists of the following:
+The initial application is completed online, and you can preview the application before you begin.
+The application consists of the following:

 - Application form, including name and contact information